 We have continued to learn so much since then and are glad we can use that knowledge and experience to provide treatment and support to families going through a similar journey to us.
 One of the main points of our own learning was the many different styles of delivering ABA there are – something we knew nothing about at the beginning of our journey – and how combining treatments in the right way can make such a positive and meaningful difference to a child’s progress.
 This is one of the reasons we are so passionate about The Ark Centre Clinic.
 Our multidisciplinary approach, in a social environment where children can learn functional skills in the context of supported play, continues to be so effective and rewarding for the children that join us.

 As well as the difference we’ve been able to make in other families’ lives, since being at The Ark Centre Clinic, the transformation in both Noah and Isabella has been astonishing.
-Noah has already left The Ark Centre, but is now an engaging, cheeky nine-year-old boy who loves a range of activities and surprises us every day.
+Noah has already left The Ark Centre Clinic, but is now an engaging, cheeky twelve-year-old boy who loves a range of activities and surprises us every day.
 Isabella has also outgown The Ark Centre Clinic as such a friendly and sociable little chatter box.
 She now attends a local school for children with additional needs.
 The Ark Centre Clinic still provides an outreach support service to work with my children’s school to ensure thier progress continues.
 With all the difficulties the children face, not to mention the ups and downs we deal with as parents, we are so proud of our two amazing children who make us laugh every day.”

 The story continues…

-The Ark Centre is going strong; we receive applications from all over Essex and have had families from abroad move nearby to attend.
+The Ark Centre Clinic is going strong; we receive applications from all over Essex and have had families from abroad move nearby to attend.
 The blueprint for the centre has even been replicated by a parent group in York and is following a similar model, which is something we are immensely proud of.